Back | Home | Aller à version française

 2A9.
 The pre-hominid brain available to the standing position

-Most aforementioned cerebral performances, particularly when combined, would gain - we can already think - in realising themselves in transversalizing organisms <1A> endowed with globalizing senses <1C> inside a *woruld <1B>.
-This would be, apparently, the occasion to exploit as best as possible their virtualities of accentuation, cleavage, commutation, invariance, analogy/macrodigitality, endotropy/exotropy, affect and regime, memoration, intelligence, presentiality, intercerebrality, etc. We could thus understand that, when the transversalizing position was made possible by the milieu and by the anatomy-physiology of some living specimens, the brains, where the cranial-facial anatomy allowed it or invited to it, selected it and were selected by it in turn.
-Especially as the vertical referential is already very marked in visual and kinetic neuronic relays of mammals, and even more primate mammals <Orban, op. cit.>.
+Most of the aforementioned cerebral performances, particularly when combined, would benefit - one might already think - from being realized in transversalizing organisms <1A> endowed with globalizing senses <1C> inside a *woruld <1B>.
+There, these cerebral performances would have the occasion to exploit as best as possible their virtualities of accentuation, cleavage, commutation, invariance, analogy/macrodigitality, endotropy/exotropy, affect and regime, memoration, intelligence, presentiality, intercerebrality, etc. We could thus understand that, when the transversalizing position was made possible by the milieu and by the anatomy-physiology of some living specimens, the brains, where the cranial-facial anatomy allowed it or invited to it, selected this station and were selected by it in turn.
+Especially as the vertical referential is already very marked in visual and kinesthetic neuronic relays of mammals, and even more primate mammals <Orban, op. cit.>.

 2B.
 The evolutionary pressures of straightening on the hominid brain

-Once we have seen the characteristics of every brain as we have just done, an anthropogeny can point to the evolutionary selections that the straightening of the stature, the segmentarizing manipulation and the transversalization <1A> calling upon globalizing senses <1C> have had to exert on the volume and organisation of primate brains.
-Because of a pressure, that of the environment, for instance the eastern African savannah, 3 million years ago.
-And because of an organic availability, for example that of anatomic-physiological canalizations of cranial-facial contraction.
+Once we have seen the characteristics of every brain as we have just done, an anthropogeny can point to the evolutionary selections that the straightening of the stature, the segmentarizing manipulation and the transversalization <1A> calling upon globalizing senses <1C> have had to exert on the volume and organization of primate brains.
+Selection due to a pressure, that of the environment, for instance the eastern African savannah, 3 million years ago.
+Or because of an organic availability, for example that of anatomic-physiological canalizations of cranial-facial contraction.

 2B1.
 The development of balancing, smoothing and strategic (anticipative) hotbeds.
 The evolution of motions, not just movements

-The cerebellum, hotbed for the smoothing of movements, has most developed among Homo over the past 3 million years, pressed by the urgency of the subtle balance demanded by the standing position, transversalization, orthogonalization, laterality, and segmentarizing manipulation.
-Furthermore, the so-called base ganglions specialised themselves according to the needs of visual, manual, auditory tactics demanded by the nascent panoplies and protocols of technology and the tuned distances of the latter.
+It is the cerebellum, hotbed for the smoothing of movements, that has most developed among Homo over the past 3 million years, pressed by the urgency of the subtle balance demanded by the standing position, transversalization, orthogonalization, laterality, and segmentarizing manipulation.
+Furthermore, the so-called base ganglions specialized themselves according to the needs of visual, manual, auditory tactics demanded by the nascent panoplies and protocols of technology and the tuned distances of the latter.
 The frontal lobe was intensely selected for its capacities to set up the anticipating strategies of movement for a walker-manipulator-explorer that was both frontalizing and rhythmical <1A5>.

 2B2.
 Neutralizing associative areas.
 Towards generalizing, abstractive, conceptualizing comparison.
 Intelligences and geniuses.
 Allostasis and the drive to explore.
 Multi-shaped memoration and problematic re-memoration.
 From experience to experimentation